-11 Las Vegas Collegiate was originally approved on December 17, 2019 to open in the 2020-21 school year.
+12 Las Vegas Collegiate was originally approved on December 17, 2019 to open in the 2020-21 school year.
 However, at the SPCSA board meeting in May of 2020, the school was approved to defer opening to the 2021-22 school year.
+At the SPCSA Board Meeting in June of 2021, the school was approved to defer opening to the 2022-23 school year.

-12 Eagle Charter School was originally approved on January 22, 2021 to open in the 2021-22 school year.
-However, at the SPCSA board meeting in March of 2021, the school was approved to defer opening to the 2022-23 school year.
+13 Sage Collegiate was originally approved on November 6, 2020 to open in the 2021-22 school year.
+However, at the SPCSA board meeting in June of 2021, the school was approved to defer opening to the 2022-23 school year.

-13 Letters of Intent are counted based on the year of the associated application deadline, rather than the date that the Letter of Intent was submitted.
+14 Letters of Intent are counted based on the year of the associated application deadline, rather than the date that the Letter of Intent was submitted.
 For example, the 2020 column includes Letters of Intent submitted in September 2019 for the application deadline in January of 2020, as well as Letters of Intent submitted in March of 2020 for the application deadline in July of 2020.

-14 Approvals are counted based on the year of the associated application deadline, rather than the date of approval by the Authority.
+15 Approvals are counted based on the year of the associated application deadline, rather than the date of approval by the Authority.
 For example, applications approved in January of 2020, which were submitted for the application deadline in July of 2019 are counted in the 2019 column.

-applications receiving SPCSA approval.
+those applications, approximately 34%.
+Going forward the SPCSA anticipates a similar rate of approximately 1 out of 3 applications receiving SPCSA approval.
 Ultimately, however, approval will be based on the quality of the application and alignment to identified needs as outlined below.